Castletown railway station: Friend Of...

 This group was formed in early 2009 by a group of local residents and the resident station master with a view to enhancing the station; small groups of volunteers occasionally meet at the station to carry out these improvements which to date have included the erection of a station flagpole (a traditional sight on many Isle of Man Railway station platforms) some painting of the station including the platform benches, provision of traditional blackboard signage to the station, and most significantly, the reinstatement of the coal fire in the waiting room for the first time in many years.
 The group continue to have an input to the upkeep of the station and will be donating concrete cast planters in the future for addition to the station's platforms.
 The group have, to date, spent many hours attending to the small details around the station, that which would not ordinarily fall under the jurisdiction of the railway's full-time staff.
 In 2012 the station won the commercial category of Castletown in Bloom, an annual competition, and took place in the Hidden Gardens event.

 One of the seasonal station masters co-ordinates all activities and he can be contacted at the office whenever trains are in operation and he is on duty, or by telephoning the station directly.
 The group always welcome new members and suggestions for further enhancement of the area; a number of photographic material and ephemera relating to the station have been donated since the group's formation and these can be found on display in the waiting room which is open whenever trains are running.
 In 2014 the group held its first Summer Fayre on the site, raising funds for various projects including the proposed reinstatement of the station's advertisement hoarding and a replica cattle dock.
 This was followed by an Easter Fayre in 2015 to tie in with the railway's annual Rush Hour event with a further summer event taking place in August.
 Since this time the summer fayre has generally taken place annually towards the end of August, though in 2024 attention focused on the 150th anniversary of the station as part of the Manx Heritage Transport Festival.

 Projects

-The period waiting room which has been restored by and is maintained by the Friends Of... volunteer group who funded and installed a new multi-fuel stove and redecorated the room in the early part of 2025.
+The period waiting room which has been restored by and is maintained by the Friends Of... volunteer group who funded and installed a new multi-fuel stove in the early part of 2025 and fully redecorated it in 2026 complete with refreshed historical displays and furniture.